ZupIT/beagle-docs/content/en/android/customization/widgets/oninit-custom-widget.md

 ### Step 4: Run `handleOnInit`

-Finally, with all the configuration done in the widget, only the execution of the `handleOnInit` method is missing so that the list of `onInit` actions can be executed as soon as the view is rendered.
+Finally, with all the configuration done in the widget, only the execution of the `handleOnInit` method is missing so that the list of `onInit` actions can be executed as soon as the view is rendered:

 ```kotlin
 @RegisterWidget